Hi! Thanks for visiting this page.

 As I have a bit of an ego, I enjoy sharing my knowledge and experience with those who will listen.
 To that end, I have taught courses and seminars for a number of professional organizations; private clients; the Law Society of Upper Canada; Canadian Bar Association; George Brown College; Paralegal Society of Ontario; LSG College of Law; Ontario Paralegal Network and the Catholic Archdiocese of Toronto.

 I also taught both civil litigation as well as the ethics and practice management module for the Bar Admission course at the Law Society for a number of years.
-As there is no more formal bar admission course, I now teach in civil litigation, advocacy, professional ethics and practice management at Ryerson University's LAW PRACTICE PROGRAM.
+As there is no more formal bar admission course, I now teach civil litigation, advocacy, professional ethics and practice management at Ryerson University's Law Practice Program (LPP).

-I have always considered it my civic duty as a successful professional to be active in community affairs.
+I have always considered it my civic duty as a successful professional to be active in my community and specifically in giving back to the legal profession.
 I am presently a Director of as well as volunteer writer, speaker and peer counselor with Lawyers Helping Lawyers (formerly the Ontario Lawyer Assistance Program); I am also a volunteer duty counsel with Pro Bono Law Ontario and the Advocates’ Society, in addition to taking on a number of pro bono criminal and civil cases annually for individuals in need.
 I am also treasurer and assistant coach of my son’s rep baseball team.

-I am a member in good standing of the Law Society of Upper Canada; the Advocates Society; the Ontario Trial Lawyers Association; and the Ontario Bar Association.
+I am a member in good standing of the Law Society of Ontario; the Advocates Society; the Ontario Trial Lawyers Association; and the Ontario Bar Association.

 Since all work and no play would make me very dull indeed, I try to get out of my comfortable box every now and again and do something completely unrelated to the practice of law.
 I am a fledgling stand-up comedian, having performed over a dozen times at Yuk Yuk's as well as at several other venues around Toronto.
 I am developing a documentary film.
 In what little spare time I have left, I am an avid snorkeler on my travels and a voracious reader of non-fiction.

-But the greatest accomplishment of my life is being the proud and active father of three gorgeous, healthy, incredible children, a 17-year-old boy and 11-year-old boy/girl twins.
+But the greatest accomplishment of my life is being the proud and active father of three gorgeous, healthy, incredible children, a 20-year-old boy and 13-year-old boy/girl twins.

 Thanks for stopping by.